 Dipl.-Ing.
 Dr. techn.
-Bernhard Hößl is an employee of 7tech GmbH.
+Bernhard Hößl is Senior Engineer and FEM Specialist at 7tech GmbH.
 After completing the HTL for mechanical engineering-aeronautics in Eisenstadt, he studied mechanical engineering at the Vienna University of Technology.
 His focus was on numerical calculation methods such as multi-body simulation (MKS) and the Finite Element Method (FEM).
 Since his interest has always been mobile locomotion, he acquired extensive knowledge in the field of automotive engineering during his studies.
 Thus, he also wrote his diploma thesis at BMW AG in Munich on the MKS-simulation of the electromechanical steering system of the BMW Z4.

 After a break of about one year to cover the military service, he returned to the German automotive industry in 2002.
 At Audi AG in Ingolstadt, he was responsible for the evaluation of different chassis concepts with the help of the MKS-simulation within the organizational unit chassis calculation.

 In 2003, he finally returned to TU-Vienna to the Institute of Light Construction and Structural Biomechanics to work on his dissertation on bionics.
 During this time, he and the biologists investigated stretching receptors of spiders with fracture methods and the FEM.